wjakob/nanobind/docs/api_extra.rst

       Return the Python object associated with this instance (or ``nullptr``).

+   .. cpp:function:: size_t ref_count() const noexcept

+      Return the reference count of the instance while it is owned by C++.
+      The function returns zero once ownership has been transferred to Python.

 .. cpp:class:: intrusive_base

    Simple polymorphic base class for a intrusively reference-counted object